pingidentity/terraform-provider-davinci/docs/resources/connection.md

 Required:

-- `name` (String) Name of the property.
+- `name` (String) The name of the property.
-- `value` (String, Sensitive) Value of the property as string.
+- `value` (String, Sensitive) The value of the property as string.
 If the property is an array, use a comma separated string.

 Optional:

 - `type` (String) Type of the property.
 This is used to cast the value to the correct type.
-Must be: string or boolean.
-Use 'string' for array
+Must be: `string` or `boolean`.
+Use `string` for array types.
+Defaults to `string`.

 ## Import